 - work with a faculty member on a research project

-- participate in at least one Mellon Program cultural activity or workshop per semester
+- participate in at least one Mellon Pathways program cultural activity or workshop per semester

 Mellon Research Fellows receive: